4GeeksAcademy/machine-learning-content/06-12d-ml_algos/intro-to-deep-learning.md

 probability_model(x_test[:5])
 ```

 You have trained a machine learning model using a prebuilt dataset using the Keras API!
+See the exploring KERAS notebook to see a couple more of examples!

 Source: